SteveKunG/FishOfThieves/README.md

 # FishOfThieves
-A mod that adds all the fish from Sea of Thieves, fish fer ye pirate!
+A mod adds all the fish from Sea of Thieves, fish fer ye pirate!

-[Wiki](docs/wiki.md) can be found here.

 ![](docs/images/fot.png)